from small one page howto to huge articles all in one place

 DESCRIPTION

-eventfd() creates an "eventfd object" that can be used as an event wait/notify mechanism by userspace applications, and by the kernel to notify userspace applications of events.
+eventfd() creates an "eventfd object" that can be used as an event wait/notify mechanism by user-space applications, and by the kernel to notify user-space applications of events.
 The object contains an unsigned 64-bit integer (uint64_t) counter that is maintained by the kernel.
 This counter is initialized with the value specified in the argument initval.

-The flags argument is currently unused, and must be specified as zero.
-In the future, it may be used to request additional functionality.
+In Linux up to version 2.6.26, the flags argument is unused, and must be specified as zero.

 As its return value, eventfd() returns a new file descriptor that can be used to refer to the eventfd object.
 The following operations can be performed on the file descriptor: